 Admit to yourself that there is a problem.
-Acknowledging your problem is truly the key to unlocking a greater life, while denial keeps that door locked.
+Acknowledging your situation is truly the key to unlocking a greater life, while denial keeps that door locked.
 Refusal to accept this first step alone is what leads to the majority not receiving the help they need.
 Don’t be another statistic, especially as an older adult with increased risks and level of care should be considered.

 Take The First Step At Our Rehab For Seniors

-This means take that first step in your rehabilitation by reaching out to a senior recovery center near you.
-Miracles Recovery Center takes the time for seniors because of the equal passion they share for providing a better life for all age groups.
-Only when making that first click or call, will you understand how much you need a support coach to help you through get through substance abuse treatment.
+This means taking that first step in your rehabilitation by reaching out to a senior recovery center near you.
+Miracles Recovery Center, a health care provider, takes the time for seniors because of their equal passion for providing a better life for all age groups.
+Only when making that first click or call will you understand how much you need a support coach to help you through get through substance abuse treatment.

 Put An End To Your Isolation